One-Parent Family Payment

 - Have a child aged 7 years or younger (there are exceptions, see below);

-- Be the main carer of the child, and they must live with you (Important – OFP is not payable if the parents have joint equal custody of the child);
+- Be the main carer of the child, and they must live with you (Important – One-Parent Family Payment is not payable if the parents have joint equal custody of the child);

 - Be habitually resident in Ireland.

 You will not qualify if: